git-time-metric/gtm/README.md

 Time data can be retrieved from the remote repository by fetching.
 <pre>$ git fetchgtm </pre>

-## Getting Help
+### Getting Help

 For help from the command line type `gtm --help` and `gtm <subcommand> --help`.

-For addtional help please consult the [Wiki](https://github.com/git-time-metric/gtm/wiki).
+For additional help please consult the [Wiki](https://github.com/git-time-metric/gtm/wiki).

-# Known Issues

-- Currently `git stash` is not fully supported.
-You can certainly use git stash but your time may be assigned to the wrong commit.
-We will be adding support for stashing in the near future.

 # Contributing
 [![Build Status](https://travis-ci.org/git-time-metric/gtm.svg?branch=develop)](https://travis-ci.org/git-time-metric/gtm) [![Build status](https://ci.appveyor.com/api/projects/status/gj6tvm8njgwj0hqi?svg=true)](https://ci.appveyor.com/project/mschenk42/gtm)

+If you find a bug or have an idea for a new feature please feel free to file new issues and submits PRs.
+In particular if there isn't a plugin for your favorite editor, go ahead and create one!

-For more detail on how to write plugins, check out the [Wiki](https://github.com/git-time-metric/gtm/wiki).
+For more detail on how to write plugins, check out the [Wiki](https://github.com/git-time-metric/gtm/wiki/Editor-Plugins).

 # Support